A History of Service. A Legacy of Giving.

 Millersport, established in 1958

 TWIG 13’s homemade pie sale happens twice a year in Millersport.
-Sales are held the weekend before Labor Day in May and again in the fall at the end of September or beginning of October.
+Sales are held the weekend before Memorial Day in May and again in the fall at the end of September or beginning of October.

 Proceeds from the sale benefit FMC programs and medical-equipment purchases.